QuEraComputing/bloqade-circuit/docs/qasm2.md

 ```

 While the syntax is similar to Python, the `qasm2.extended` decorator actually compiles the `qft` function
-into lower-level intermediate representation (IR) code that can be later executed on a simulator (available via PyQrack) or a real quantum computer (not yet available).
+into lower-level intermediate representation (IR) code that can be later executed on a simulator (available via PyQrack) or a quantum computer.

 You can inspect the initial IR code by calling the pretty printer: